boilingdata/boilingdata-dsa-sdk/README.md

 ]
 ```

+### Boiling App Hierarchies

+We will add support for Boiling App (alias) hierarchies, so that you can essentially create more easily consumable aliases with default values for some of the variables of a Boiling App.

+Let's say you want to call your own Lambda but instead of doing it with `SELECT * FROM dsa.awssdk('Lambda','invoke','{"FunctionName":"myLambda","Payload":JSON.stringify({"region":"us"})}',''});`, you could just call `SELECT * FROM dsa.myLambda('us');`.

-## Installation to BoilingData
+### Installation to BoilingData

+TBD.
 Please see Boiling documentation.

 ## Development

-We run the example code on Amazon Linux Lambda NodeJS image, similar to what AWS Lambda uses.
+We run the example code on Amazon Linux Lambda NodeJS docker container image, similar to what AWS Lambda uses.
+We use the AWS SDK Boiling App as an example and query S3.

 ```shell
 yarn build
 yarn test
 ```

+## Analysis

-## Performance Considerations
+### Performance Considerations

-Once in the in-memory embedded database tables, like DuckDB, the queries run blazing fast run multi-threaded and single tenant (query dedicated CPU and memory resources).
+Once in the in-memory embedded database tables, like DuckDB, the queries run blazing fast on multi-threaded and single tenant query dedicated CPU and memory resources.

-Getting the data into the memory, into the SQL Table is slower and thus introduces initial loadingn delay.
+Getting the data into the memory, into the SQL Table is slower and thus introduces initial loading delay.
 Like reading DuckDB or Parquet files from S3 with all the available network bandwidth, or with DSAs reading from anything you define (a DSA could be just random number generator that generates test data).

-With DSAs, we use JSON as the interface, which is very inefficient transport format in general.
-However, APIs and services usually respond with JSON, so it is a convenient way of integrating and creating sources into Boiling.
-Furthermore, we don't use JSON with the queries as once the data has been initially loaded it is in database native optimised format.
+With Boiling Apps, we use JSON as the interface to return the data to Boiling, which is very inefficient transport format in general.
+However, APIs and services usually respond with JSON, so it is a convenient way of integrating and creating sources into Boiling in an already supported and existing way.
+Furthermore, JSON is NOT used when the queries are ran as the data at that point has already been loaded into the database native (optimised) format.

-## Security Considerations
+### Security Considerations

-Boiling runs queries in single tenant resources that have secure execution boundaries (e.g. AWS Lambda that is also PCI DSS compliant).
-DSA applications are also run within the limits of the AWS IAM Roles that are provided by customers.
+Boiling runs queries in single tenant resources that have secure execution boundaries (e.g. AWS Lambda that is also PCI DSS compliant among other things).
+Boiling Apps are also run within the security context of the AWS IAM Roles that are provided by users accessing their own data and interfaces (or public interfaces).

 Since every query has its own dedicated resources and customer defined (AWS IAM) access policies, interference between customers is blocked and exposure is controlled.
-Also, no DSA has access to the Boiling system resources.
+Also, no Boiling App has access to the Boiling system resources.

-DSA functions are run in `"use strict";` mode with `new Function()` API, and under customer provided IAM assumed role.
-DSAs are JSON files that anybody can review and validate.
+Boiling Apps are run in `"use strict";` mode with `new Function()` API, and under customer provided IAM assumed role.
+Boiling Apps are JSON files that anybody can review and validate.
 Also, installing them is under the control of the user.
-However, like with any code, users are responsible to maintain the code and install updates when necessary (unless it is a DSA that Boiling maintains, provides, and updates when necessary).
+However, like with any code, users are responsible to maintain the code and install updates when necessary (unless Boiling maintains them on behalf of you).

+In case users want to access resources that require credentials, it is not the best practice to include them into the SQL Table function and thus into the SQL query itself.
+This is because the SQL queries get logged, may go through various integrations etc. To address this we allow setting and updating credentials for your Boiling Apps in Boiling API (TBD).

-## Discussion
+### Discussion

-DSAs are not meant to be big applications that require loads of modules and hundreds of lines of code, but a small shim layer that can e.g. use `dsa.awssdk()` SQL Table function to invoke your AWS Lambda, or use `dsa.http()` to call your REST API that hosts an entire fleet of microservices.
+Boiling Apps are not meant to be big applications that require loads of modules and hundreds of lines of code, but a small shim layer that can e.g. use `dsa.awssdk()` SQL Table function to invoke your AWS Lambda, or use `dsa.http()` to call your REST API that hosts an entire fleet of microservices.

 Error handling needs to be taken care of to avoid hanging queries.
 We hope that this repository will serve as a starting point to develop reliable and good integrations.